 5. COMPOSITION OF THE COMMITTEE ON INVESTIGATION.
-(See ¶ 809)
+(See ¶ 910)

-1. When respondent is a bishop-The Transitional Leadership Council shall appoint a global committee on investigation.
-Bishops who are members of the TLC shall nominate persons to be elected.
-The Transitional Leadership Council shall nominate persons reflecting the racial, ethnic, geographic, and gender diversity of the church.
+1. When respondent is a bishop-The Global Episcopacy Committee shall appoint a global committee on investigation from among its members.
+The Global Episcopacy Committee shall nominate persons reflecting the racial, ethnic, geographic, and gender diversity of the church.